 New Job, New State, New Family?
 Why Not?

-Right about this time, Sherry’s mom (Cathy) was getting ready to sell her house and move into a retirement community in Portage.
-Cathy has been living with Sherry’s daughter, René for several years.
-But our move meant that René would be coming to Washington with us.
+Around this time, Sherry’s mom (Cathy) was getting ready to sell her house and move into a retirement community in Portage.
+Cathy had been living with Sherry’s daughter, René, for several years.
+But our move meant that René (who has Down Syndrome) would be coming to Washington with us.
 Sherry is an only child.
 With our moving, that meant that pretty much all of Cathy’s family would be gone.
 So, we must have been crazy, but we asked my mother-in-law to come to live with us in Washington.
 We knew that God would make it all work out (somehow).
-At first she declined, not wanting to impose.
+At first she declined, not wanting to impose (what a good mother-in-law!)
 Then I went over and said to her, “Cathy, we want you to come.
 There is so much adventure there and we want you to be a part of it.”
 The next day, she told Sherry she’d come — but only if Sherry and I agree to have a date night every week.
 (I always thought she was a better negotiator than that!).
 Seriously, she is a great mother-in-law.
 She’s not like many who start so many sentences with “I think you oughta…” She likes to be part of our life, but stays out of our relationship.
-So this is an unexpected, added twist to the adventure.
-I’m sure that there will be some challenges, but I can’t wait to see how God will bless us in this area.
+At any rate, the addition of my mother-in-law is an unexpected, added twist to our Washington adventure.